-The first day of Kindergarten is a milestone for parents and children alike.
-Transitioning from preschool to elementary school is a new chapter for the entire family.
-Here are a my First Day of Kindergarten Survival Tips for parents.
+The first day of Kindergarten is a major milestone for parents and children alike.
+Nerves, excitement, and nostalgia are par for the course as the transition from preschool to elementary school is a new chapter for the entire family.
+Here are your modern and mom-approved “survival tips” to navigate this unforgettable day with grace.

 Before I introduce any survival tips for the first day of Kindergarten, give yourself a hug.
 Give your spouse a hug.
 Then pat yourselves on the back and say, “We are great parents.”
 The official entrance to elementary school is a BIG deal!
 All parents should feel pride and joy for getting their little ones safely to this milestone!